mozilla/node-srp/README.md

 ###Initial Setup

 Carol the Client wants to share messages with Steve the server.
+Before this can happen, they need to perform a one-time setup step.

 Carol and Steve agree on a large random number `N` and a generator `g`.
 These can be published in advance or better yet hard-coded in